Department of Physics, University of Oxford: Facilities

-The Denys Wilkinson Building is another facility located in the Department of Physics, along Banbury Road, which was constructed in honour of Deny Wilkinson during the 1960s.
+The Denys Wilkinson Building is another facility located in the Department of Physics, along Banbury Road, which was constructed in honour of Denys Wilkinson during the 1960s.
 This building focuses on the studies of Astrophysics and Particle Physics.
 This facility was originally known as the 'Department of Nuclear Physics' and the 'Nuclear Physics Laboratory'.
 The unique architecture of the Wilkinson building appears as a large fan-shaped superstructure which was designed to house a Van der Graaf generator.